formlio/forml/docs/feed.rst

 -----------------

-Existing generic Feed implementations can be :ref:`configured <platform-config>` as any other :doc:`provider types <provider>`.
+Existing generic Feed implementations can be :ref:`configured <platform-config>` as any other :ref:`provider types <provider>`.
 The strong deployment-specific character of the :ref:`content resolver <io-resolving>` setup (explicit mapping of the published :ref:`schemas
 <io-catalog>` and the hosted data-sources) might, however, require to declare *bespoke
 Feed providers* using not just parametric configuration but rather directly as a non-generic code.